Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - correct doctrine?
+daily word - life is a gift

 Dale Cresap's picture